Kotlin/kotlinx-benchmark/README.md

 [![Download](https://api.bintray.com/packages/kotlin/kotlinx/kotlinx.benchmark/images/download.svg) ](https://bintray.com/kotlin/kotlinx/kotlinx.benchmark/_latestVersion)

-**kotlinx.benchmark** is a toolkit for running benchmarks for multiplatform code written in Kotlin and running on all supported targets: JVM, JavaScript and Native.
+**kotlinx.benchmark** is a toolkit for running benchmarks for multiplatform code written in Kotlin and running on the next supported targets: JVM, JavaScript.

+Technically it can be run on Native target, but current implementation doesn't allow to get right measurements in many cases for native benchmarks, so it isn't recommended to use this library for native benchmarks yet.
+See [issue](https://github.com/Kotlin/kotlinx-benchmark/issues/24) for more information.

 If you're familiar with [JMH](https://openjdk.java.net/projects/code-tools/jmh/), it is very similar and uses it under the hoods to run benchmarks on JVM.